Gap Year Days 361 – 365

 It sat in the base of the Coronation Chair which has been used to crown every monarch since, right up to Queen Elizabeth II in 1953.
 Not surprisingly though, since this was an important Scottish artefact, the Scots wanted it back.

 In 1950, four Scottish students managed to steal the stone from Westminster Abbey and bring it back to Scotland.
 Unfortunately the students decided to tell everyone about their victory, and soon the stone was recovered and sent back to England.

 Eventually, an agreement was made, and in 1996 the stone officially made its way back to Scotland to sit alongside the Crown Jewels, showing just how important it is.
 The big question of course is – will Scotland lend it to the English again when the next monarch is crowned?
 After all, it did take them 700 years to give it back the last time they borrowed it!

 Photos weren’t allowed to be taken in the room the Crown Jewels and Stone of Destiny were, but if you would like to see how ordinary it really is, here’s the link to the Wikipedia page.

-Our final day in Edinburgh was spent mostly just wandering the streets and having a look at some of the things we had heard about but not seen yet.
+Our final day in Edinburgh was spent mostly just wandering the streets and having a look at some of the things we had heard about but had not seen yet.
 I had hoped to walk up to Arthur’s seat to get some great views over the city, but the weather was just too poor.
-The below view from Edinburgh castle towards the popular look out point would just have to do.
+The below view from Edinburgh Castle towards the popular lookout point would just have to do.

 We made our way again down along the Royal Mile, until we reached the end opposite Edinburgh Castle.
 Here is where the Palace of Holyroodhouse is, the official residence of the British royal family when they are in Edinburgh.
 It is possible to go inside and visit if the royal family is not in residence, but we decided not to on this occasion.